hayleyarodgers/social-network-api/README.md

 ### Tools and Technologies Used

-To create this application, I used used:
+To create this application, I used:
 - Node.js
 - Express.js
 - MongoDB